Alex Antetokounmpo: Early life

 Antetokounmpo was born in Sepolia, a neighbourhood in Athens, Greece.
-He is the son of Nigerian parents, Veronica and Charles Antetokounmpo.
-He has a Nigerian passport, which was granted to him in June 2013, so that he could gain a visa, and be allowed to legally enter into the United States.
+He is the son of Greek parents, Veronica and Charles Antetokounmpo.
+He has a Greek passport, which was granted to him in June 2013, so that he could gain a visa, and be allowed to legally enter into the United States.
 He received the Greek citizenship in September 2021, alongside his mother.
-He started playing basketball at age nine, and in sixth grade, moved with his family to Milwaukee, where his older brother Giannis was playing his rookie season for the Milwaukee Bucks of the National Basketball Association.
-He attended St. Monica School in Whitefish Bay, Wisconsin and initially did not speak English.
+He started playing basketball at age nine, and in sixth grade, moved with his family to Cudahy, Wisconsin, near where his older brother Giannis was practicing for his rookie season for the Milwaukee Bucks of the (NBA) National Basketball Association.
+Before high school he moved to River Hills, Wisconsin.
+He attended Dominican High School in Whitefish Bay, Wisconsin.